adelapena/cassandra/doc/source/configuration/cass_yaml_file.rst

 *This option is commented out by default.*

 Directory were Cassandra should store the data of the local system keyspaces.
-By default Cassandra will store the data of the local system keyspaces in the first of the data directories specified by data_file_directories.
+By default Cassandra will store the data of the local system keyspaces (at the exception of the system.batches, system.paxos, system.compaction_history, system.prepared_statements and system.repair tables) in the first of the data directories specified by data_file_directories.
 This approach ensures that if one of the other disks is lost Cassandra can continue to operate.
 For extra security this setting allows to store those data on a different directory that provides redundancy.